 Bad credit is like a shackle around your ankle.
 It can make getting a decent loan, buying a car, and even renting an apartment more difficult.
 Even the worst credit scores are salvageable, though.
 It’ll take some time, research, and discipline, but fixing bad credit is always possible.
 You don’t need to hire a credit repair service to do it for you, either.
 If you follow this guide to free credit repair, you’ll start seeing results without having to so much as open your wallet.

 Credit repair is the process of improving a person’s creditworthiness, usually after they’ve made some mistakes that make lenders less likely to offer them loans or credit cards.

 There are a couple of different ways to approach the credit repair process.
-You can choose to pursue free credit repair measures by themselves or hire a third party to handle it all, but the steps are similar in either case.
+You can choose to pursue free credit repair measures by yourself or hire a third party to handle it all, but the steps are similar in either case.
 It generally involves activities like paying down debt, establishing a consistent payment history, and addressing any other weak points found in their credit reports.

 Fixing bad credit can take months or even years, depending on the extent of the damage done and the steps taken to remedy the problem.
 You may need to dispute information if you find mistakes or inaccuracies.
 Some negative items stay on a person’s credit report for longer than others.
 That said, there is no such thing as a person with credit beyond repair.
 It’s never too late to turn things around.

 What is the Credit Repair Organizations Act?

 The nature of financial concerns and the distress they cause provides a perfect opportunity for predatory businesses.
 Naturally, a wide range of scams and deceptive practices have cropped up in the financial industry over the years.